 Mysore Zoo (officially the Sri Chamarajendra Zoological Gardens) is a 157-acre (64 ha) zoo located near the palace in Mysore, India.
 It is one of the oldest and most popular zoos in India, and is home to a wide range of species (168).
 Mysore Zoo is one of the city’s most popular attractions.
 While mainly depending on entry fees for its financing, an adoption scheme introduced in the early 2000s has been a success.
 Celebrities, institutions, and animal lovers have contributed directly to the welfare of the zoo inmates.

 The Badami cave temples are a complex of four cave temples located at Badami, a town in the Bagalkot district in the north part of Karnataka, India.
 They are considered an example of Indian rock-cut architecture, especially Badami Chalukya architecture initiated during the 6th century.
 Badami was previously known as Vataapi Badami, the capital of the early Chalukya dynasty, who ruled much of Karnataka from middle of the sixth until the middle of the eighth centuries.
 Badami is situated on the west bank of an artificial lake filled with greenish water dammed by an earthen wall faced with stone steps.
 Badami is surrounded in the north and south by forts built in later times from the ramparts that crown their summits.

-visitor analytics Engage using
+web stats Engage using